DonovanZhu/9DoF_MARG_Madgwick_Filter/README.md

 In the above figures, red pints are raw data and bule points are calibrated data.

 ### Running Madgwick Filter and Display
 After calibration, it is time to run the filter and display the performance.
 Compile MPU9250_Madgwick.ino and upload it.
-Then running BoardDisplay.py in /9DoF_MARG_Madgwick_Filter/MPU9250/Attitude Estimation Display folder.
+Then running BoardDisplay.py in 9DoF_MARG_Madgwick_Filter/Attitude Estimation Display Estimation Display folder.

 ## Notification